z3dee/Geezmo/README.md

 ## Features

-- **Full TV Control**: Navigate your LG Smart TV with buttons and arrow keys.
-- **Channel and Volume Management**: Easily adjust channels and volume levels with intuitive controls.
-- **Power On/Off**: Turn your TV on or off directly from the app.
+- **Full TV Control**: Navigate your LG Smart TV, easily adjust channels and volume levels with intuitive controls.
+Turn your TV on or off directly from the app.

+- **App Browser**: Browse apps installed on your LG Smart TV and easily launch them.

-- **watchOS Companion App**: Control your TV from your wrist with the companion app for Apple Watch.
+- **Apple Watch Companion App**: Control your TV from your wrist with the companion app for Apple Watch.

+## Built with SwiftUI

+Geezmo is built using SwiftUI, Apple's modern declarative framework for building user interfaces.
+This allows for a seamless and responsive experience across iOS and watchOS, providing a consistent and intuitive user interface.

 ## Installation